Carl E. Reichardt: Other corporate involvement

 Reichardt also served on the boards of a number of corporations, include Pacific Gas & Electric, ConAgra, HCA, McKesson, HSBC Holdings PLC, and the Newhall Management Corporation.
 In addition, he has served as a director of University of San Francisco and of the University of Southern California.
+In 1989, Reichardt received the Golden Plate Award of the American Academy of Achievement.

 Reichardt died on July 13, 2017, at the age of 86.